MACS3.Signal.Pileup module

 - MACS3.Signal.Pileup.pileup_and_write_pe(petrackI, output_filename, scale_factor=1, baseline_value=0.0)

-Pileup a PETrackI object and write the pileup result into a bedGraph file.
+Pile up a paired-end track and write a bedGraph file.

-This function is currently only used macs3 pileup cmd.
+This function is currently only used by the

 - MACS3.Signal.Pileup.pileup_and_write_se(trackI, output_filename, d, scale_factor, baseline_value=0.0, directional=True, halfextension=True)

-Pileup a FWTrackI object and write the pileup result into a bedGraph file.
+Pile up a single-end track and write a bedGraph file.

-This function is currently only used macs3 pileup cmd.
+This function is currently only used by the

 - MACS3.Signal.Pileup.quick_pileup(start_poss, end_poss, scale_factor, baseline_value)